DarthVanger/html-school/README.md

 * `server/` - Server Source Code (NodeJS)

 ## Frontend
-Fronted is divided into components, like React.
+Frontend is divided into components, like React.

 Each component is a function, which returns HTML element.